vsoch/lessons/_posts/contribute/2018-04-18-contributing.md

 This will render into a nice list to go with the post.
 In fact, entire pages can just be sets of resources for your user!
 Sometimes this is all that is needed.

+You can also link to images directly in the post, using just standard markdown for images, or if you need a diagram, try creating an <a href="http://asciiflow.com/" target="_blank">asciiflow</a>
+diagram and embedding it in code blocks.

 ### 3. Adding Videos
 You can embed a video directly in the post!
 Just specify that the type is "Video" instead of "Document," and add the YouTube Video ID and the site will do it's magic.